helium/helium-wallet-rs/CONTRIBUTING.md

 # How to Contribute to this repository #

-We value contributions from the community and will do everything we can go get them reviewed in a timely fashion.
+We value contributions from the community and will do everything we can to get them reviewed in a timely fashion.
 If you have code to send our way or a bug to report:

 * **Contributing Code**: If you have new code or a bug fix, fork this